 - National Register eligibility assessments

-- Planning for compliance with the National Historic Preservation Act
+- National Historic Preservation Act

-- Planning for compliance with the Native American Graves Protection and Repatriation Act, and other federal, state, and local regulations
+- Native American Graves Protection and Repatriation Act

-- EA and EIS support for National Environmental Policy Act compliance
+- National Environmental Policy Act compliance

 - Expert witness testimony